Abdominal aortic branch occlusion is blockage or narrowing of one of the large arteries in the abdomen that come off of the aorta.

 Angioplasty with removal of a blood clot, insertion of a stent, or surgery is done for sudden, complete blockage of a renal artery.
 If done promptly, the procedure can restore blood flow and kidney function.

-No specific treatment is needed for gradual, moderate blockage of a renal artery as long as blood pressure is controlled and blood tests indicate that the kidneys are functioning adequately.
+Medical treatment is needed for gradual, moderate blockage of a renal artery as long as blood pressure is controlled and blood tests indicate that the kidneys are functioning adequately.
 If renovascular hypertension develops, antihypertensive medications are used.
 Often, at least three antihypertensives are needed.
 Angiotensin-converting enzyme (ACE) inhibitors are particularly useful.
 Kidney function must be monitored when ACE inhibitors are used.
 If high blood pressure persists and is severe or if kidney function is deteriorating, doctors may do angioplasty or bypass surgery to restore blood flow to the kidney.

 Superior mesenteric artery

-Medications that dissolve clots or widen (dilate) the arteries may be given during the procedure when the diagnosis of blockage is made by angiography.
+Medications that dissolve clots (thrombolysis) or widen (dilate) the arteries may be given during the procedure when the diagnosis of blockage is made by angiography.
 These medications are given directly into the artery and may open the blockage.
 This procedure may avoid the need for surgery.
 Whether a person survives and whether the intestine can be saved depend on how fast the blood supply is restored.

 may relieve the abdominal pain if the superior mesenteric artery has gradually narrowed, but angioplasty or surgery is still needed to widen the artery.